Military Family Resources

 Staying Connected

-Recruits typically get one short call during in-processing to confirm arrival, then limited calls on Sundays (when earned through good behavior).
-Calls are short, often 5-15 minutes.
-Do not expect regular contact in the first two weeks.
+One brief call on arrival day to confirm safe arrival, then Sunday calls when earned through good behavior.
+Calls are typically 5-15 minutes.
+Do not expect contact during the first two weeks.

 Fort [Name], [State] [ZIP]

-Most branches restrict care packages heavily, especially in the first two weeks.
-Check with your recruit's unit before sending anything.
-General rules across branches:
+Most branches restrict care packages heavily in the first two weeks.
+Confirm with your recruit's unit before sending anything.

 Generally Allowed